sungphamdinh/flutter_state_management_demo/README.md

 ## Getting Started

-This project is a demo for state management in flutter.
+This project is a demo for state management in flutter. <br>
 We have 2 parts: the first one is about using Provider, the second part uses BLoC pattern.

 ## Presentation slide: https://github.com/sungphamdinh/flutter_state_management_demo/blob/master/flutter_architecture_v1.key